-When shopping around for a five stringed bass guitar, there are many different factors that you should take into consideration before making a
+When shopping around for a five-stringed bass guitar, there are many different factors that you should take into consideration before making a final purchase.

-In case you weren’t aware, the biggest thing that sets a five stringed bass guitar apart from a four stringed bass guitar is the low string (known as the B string); this is the fat string that will need some extra, as sometimes the size of the string can cause some damage to the
+In case you weren’t aware, the biggest thing that sets a five-stringed bass guitar apart from a four-stringed bass guitar is the low string (known as the B string); this is the fat string that will need some extra, as sometimes the size of the string can cause some damage to the fretboard.

 You really only have to worry about this if you’re purchasing a cheap bass guitar or don’t really ever take care of your guitars.

 When going shopping for your new five-string bass guitar, you need to look for a guitar that has an extra low amount of fret noise; this is in order to make sure that the B string produces the least amount of fuzz as possible.

 If you’re looking for extra help controlling the lower strings, finding a bass guitar with an onboard EQ is always a great bonus.
 Having an EQ will allow you to have more control over the tonal options, which allows you to experiment with your sound.